 The Associate Degree Nursing (ADN) Program is a two-year course of study designed to prepare students to become registered nurses.
-The program is state accredited by the Mississippi Board of Trustees of State Institutions of Higher Learning and nationally accredited by the National League for Nursing Accrediting Commission (NLNAC), 61 Broadway - 33rd Floor, New York, NY 10006 (212-363-555).
+The program is state accredited by the Mississippi Board of Trustees of State Institutions of Higher Learning and nationally accredited by the National League for Nursing Accrediting Commission (NLNAC), 61 Broadway - 33rd Floor, New York, NY 10006 (212-363-5555).
 Successful completion of the ADN program leads to the award of an Associate of Applied Science Degree and permits the graduate to apply to take the National Council Licensure Examination for Registered Nurses®.
 Permission to take the licensure examination may be denied by the Board of Nursing for reasons which include, but are not limited to, fraud/ deceit in making application, felony or misdemeanor convictions or charges pending in any state, and drug and alcohol misuse.

 All applicants are required to take the American College Test (ACT) and the Nurse Entrance Test (NET) and must meet the general admission requirements of the college.
-To qualify for admission to the ADN Program, an applicant must:

-- 1. Make application and be accepted to Mississippi Gulf Coast Community College. - 2.
+- To qualify for admission to the ADN Program, an applicant must: - 1.
+Make application and be accepted to Mississippi Gulf Coast Community College. - 2.
 Make a separate application to the ADN Program, specifying the campus to attend.
-Students may apply to attend the ADN Program on one MGCCC campus only. - Submit official copies of ACT scores and transcripts of all college work to the campus Admissions Office.
-A residual ACT is not accepted. - Achieve a Grade Point Average (GPA) of 2.5 or higher on the required prerequisite courses (ENG 1113, PSY 1513, and BIO 2514) plus any other degreerequired courses that have been completed. - 5.
+Students may apply to attend the ADN Program on one MGCCC campus only. - 3.
+Submit official copies of ACT scores and transcripts of all college work to the campus Admissions Office.
+A residual ACT is not accepted. - 4.
+Achieve a Grade Point Average (GPA) of 2.5 or higher on the required prerequisite courses (ENG 1113, PSY 1513, and BIO 2514) plus any other degreerequired courses that have been completed. - 5.
+Calculation of your GPA for admission to the ADN Program includes all courses listed in the Curriculum Plan that have been completed, including previously completed nursing courses.
+However, inclusion of science courses and previous nursing courses is limited to those completed within the last five years. - 6.
 Achieve an ACT score of 18 or higher.
 To waive an ACT score of less than 18, applicant must complete twenty-three (23) semester hours of degree-required courses with a GPA of 2.5 or higher.
 The twenty-three (23) credit hours must include Anatomy and Physiology I & II.
-Science courses require a grade of "C" or better, must be less than five years old and may be repeated only once. - 6.
+Science courses require a grade of "C" or better, must be less than five years old and may be repeated only once within a five year period. - 7.
 Score a 69 or above on the Essential Math Skills section and a 59 or above on the Reading Comprehension section of the Nurse Entrance Exam (NET).
 Applicants who make less than the minimum scores may attempt the NET again as soon as designated remediation through the campus Learning Lab is completed.
 Without the remediation, individuals may re-take the NET only once every 12 months.